Wonderful service from start to finish.

 What rights do grandparents have in a divorce?

 Grandparents can often be caught up in the breakdown of a marriage, which can sometimes result in the breakdown of any contact they would normally have with their grandchildren.
-Hannah Rogers explains here what rights grandparents do have when their son or daughter divorces from their partner, and the steps that can be taken to ensure the best resolution for every party.
+Sarah Pennicott explains here what rights grandparents do have when their son or daughter divorces from their partner, and the steps that can be taken to ensure the best resolution for every party.

 Failing this, grandparents can directly contact a Family Mediator.
 A mediator is a neutral person who assists in parties engaging in useful negotiations regarding contact.
 A mediator will keep the children’s wellbeing the focus of the conversation, giving the parties a calm and unbiased environment to discuss their concerns, frustrations and wishes.
 Ultimately a mediator could help with agreeing a schedule so that parents and grandparents are content with the ongoing contact and at what level.